aliakhtar/EzGss/README.md

 ##Wish List

-- Ability to run files in batch, take a directory and run across all the .gss files inside as well as sub-directories, without needing each file to be specified individually.
+- Ability to run files in batch, e.g to take a directory and run across all the .gss files inside as well as sub-directories, without needing each file to be specified individually.

-- Generate the `ClientBundle` for the .gss files as well.
+- Generate the `ClientBundle` for the CssResources as well.

 Pull requests welcome!